abellliam/textgen-LSTM/README.md

 And there will your wedding cake; But oh, she's too young To be taken from her mammy!
 They began to cry, "Oh, Mother dear, Do you not hear That we have lost our mittens!
 September brings the fruiterer's To buy him some bread, When she came back The dog sat inoa offe came to yonder wee town, e-ho!
-In marble halls as white as a wand.'
+In marble halls as white as a wand.`